jaehughes/IDPDocs/docs/resources.md

 * [Provides introduction to interfacing to an Arduino using Python](https://circuitdigest.com/microcontroller-projects/arduino-python-tutorial)
 * [Provides some alternative methods of using Python to interface with an Arduino](https://playground.arduino.cc/interfacing/python)

 Things to consider when developing your software:

 * Do you need a switch/interface to start your robot/reset?
 * How will you interface to the electronics?
 * What processing should be performed in electronics/software? *This is a question for both the electrical and software team.*
+* How can you test the software?
 ---

 ## Mechanics: Getting Started

-Start designing your chassis.

-Advice on CAD for laser cutting: https://www.sculpteo.com/blog/2017/06/14/use-fusion-360-cad-software-for-laser-cutting
+Advice on CAD for [laser cutting](https://www.sculpteo.com/blog/2017/06/14/use-fusion-360-cad-software-for-laser-cutting)

 **Department Rapid Prototyping Facilities**